othmanreem/Data-intensive-systems/README.md

 Input the raw video into a [reasoning vision model](https://huggingface.co/blog/nvidia/nvidia-cosmos-reason-2-brings-advanced-reasoning) and develop the workflow with [daggr](https://huggingface.co/blog/daggr) for gradio.

-### PR Review Guidelines

-To ensure code quality, stability of the HuggingFace deployment, and consistent development practices, all pull requests must follow these guidelines:

-#### Before creating a PR
-- Code must follow project structure and naming conventions
-- No `.pdf` or `.xlsx` files should be committed (these break HuggingFace sync)
-- Code should pass local linting checks
-- Changes should be tested locally when possible

-#### CI/CD requirements
-- Linting must pass before merge
-- CI pipeline must complete successfully

-#### PR description must include
-- Clear explanation of what was implemented or changed
-- Reason for the change
-- Screenshots or demo output (if UI/model related)

-#### Reviewer checklist
-- Code readability and structure
-- Consistency with project design
-- No restricted file uploads (.pdf/.xlsx)
-- CI pipeline passes
-- No breaking changes to deployment

-#### Merge rules
-- PR cannot be merged if CI fails
-- PR must be up-to-date with `main` branch before merging
+### Development & Contribution Guidelines

+Currently, the team commits directly to the `main` branch.
+Instead of formal pull request restrictions, we follow shared development and quality guidelines to ensure stability, especially for the HuggingFace deployment and ML workflows.

+These rules will also prepare the project for a future PR-based workflow.

+---

+#### General development rules

+- Follow the existing project structure and naming conventions
+- Keep notebooks and scripts readable and well-documented
+- Avoid committing temporary, experimental, or unused code
+- Document design decisions when introducing new components

+---

+#### HuggingFace deployment safety

+- Do NOT commit `.pdf` or `.xlsx` files (they break HuggingFace sync)
+- Avoid committing large model artifacts unless required
+- Ensure changes do not break the deployment app (`app.py`)

+---

+#### Code quality expectations

+Before pushing to `main`:

+- Run local linting checks when possible
+- Ensure notebooks execute without errors
+- Remove unused imports and variables
+- Keep code modular and readable

+CI/CD will enforce:

+- Linting checks for `.py` and `.ipynb`
+- Automated tests
+- Deployment only after quality checks pass

+---

+#### Design and coding principles

+- Write clear, modular Python code
+- Separate experimentation (notebooks) from production logic
+- Reusable functions should live in `.py` modules
+- Use consistent naming and documentation practices

+---

+#### Team review practice

+Even without PRs, team members:

+- Communicate major changes in Slack/GitHub Issues
+- Request peer feedback before large commits
+- Document model changes and performance improvements
+- Flag anything that may affect deployment

+---

+#### Future transition

+As the project grows, we may transition to:

+- Feature branches
+- Pull request reviews
+- Mandatory CI approval before merge

+These guidelines are the first step toward a structured DevOps workflow.